aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 _, err := exec.Command("pkill", "-P", strconv.Itoa(os.Getpid()), "Chromium").Output()
 ```

-Or so I thought.
-This actually doesn't work.
+Or so I thought, this actually doesn't work.
 As it turns out, the Chrome
 processes are not directly attached to the Go process as there are intermediate
 forks.
-So trying to match the parent process will not work.
+So trying to match the parent process will not behave as you would
+expect.

 While looking at the activity monitor, I noticed there was something else than
-the parent PID mentioned: the process group PID.
+the process ID (PID) mentioned: the process group ID (PGID), I was not sure what
+this was about.
 A quick look at the [Wikipedia
 page](https://en.wikipedia.org/wiki/Process_group) reads:

 > In a POSIX-conformant operating system, a process group denotes a collection